Skin Protects Us

-Smoking and chewing tobacco can also hurt the skin through the development of lip cancer, mouth cancer and /or emphysema.
-When emphysema in the lungs causes shortness of breath, the skin may turn paler due to lack of oxygen.
+Smoking and chewing tobacco can also hurt the skin through the development of lip cancer, mouth cancer and/or emphysema.
+When emphysema in the lungs causes shortness of breath, the skin may turn bluer due to lack of oxygen.

 Stress plays a role in skin care, especially because many habits associated with stress hurt the skin.
 For example, lip biting can tear and damage skin.
 Rubbing and scratching the skin can cause a skin condition called dermatitis.
 Picking at the cuticle skin around your nails can also produce infection.
-And, if you shower with very hot water to relieve stress, your skin may become dry, itchy and scratchy.
-Stress can also play a role in the development of various skin aliments.
+Additionally, if you shower with very hot water to relieve stress, your skin may become dry and itchy.
+Stress can also play a role in the development of various skin ailments.

 Sun Safety & Indoor Tanning

 Limiting your exposure to ultraviolet (UV) radiation while protecting your skin is the single most important thing you can do to maintain healthy skin.
 Please click here to visit our Sun Safety & Indoor Tanning page.

 Tattooing has been performed as a decorative art form since ancient times.
 Today, it is growing in popularity and is also being used as a form of permanent make-up.

 Tattooing involves injecting dyes into the skin with multiple injections from one or more needles.
 It can take several hours to complete a tattoo and the procedure may be painful.
 It may also cause some bleeding.
 It takes about 7 to 10 days for the tattoo to heal.